Video-on-demand and Video Reserves

 Technology for language teaching and learning

 The Humanities Resource Center strives to stay abreast of new developments in the use of new technologies and media for language teaching and learning.
-Faculty interested in using new media in their teaching can contact the HRC at 258-2114, send e-mail to email@example.com, or visit the HRC website.
+Faculty interested in using new media in their teaching can contact the HRC by sending an e-mail to email@example.com, or visit the HRC website.

 Foreign language audio, video and cable TV